thekalinga/thekalinga.in/_posts/2020-12-21-aikms-rebuting-lies-of-indian-govt/2020-12-21-aikms-rebuting-lies-of-indian-govt.md

 ## Background

 Indian Govt. led by BJP recently passed 3 farm laws that affect millions of farmers with no consultation from farmers (or) thier unions.
-The goal of these laws is to destroy the protections most Indian farmers previously had & to pave way for corporate takeover of Indian farming market — further impoverishing already distressed farmers & while increasing the prices for the end consumer.
+The goal of these laws is to destroy the protections most Indian farmers previously had & to pave way for corporate takeover of Indian farming market — further impoverishing already distressed farmers, increasing the prices for the end consumer & transferring all these profits into few pockets.
 Indian Govt. passed these unconstitutional laws (Agriculture is a state subject & Central Govt has no role in it) in an [illegal & undemocratic manner](https://www.youtube.com/watch?v=8Uiquk0N1mU).

 Farmers are protesting across the country demanding the repeal of these laws that destory thier livelihoods while enriching Capitalists (both crony & non-crony).